 • Who is your competition?
 What methods are they using and why are you choosing a different tactic?

 Many research proposals benefit from or require collaboration with others including faculty outside your discipline, researchers at other institutions, community organizations, local educators, or industry.
 The Office of Research offers faculty consultations to discuss collaboration options and can set up meetings of interested researchers to discuss cross-disciplinary research topics.
-Contact Meredith Murr, Director of Research Development, for more information.
+Contact Meredith Murr, Assistant Vice Chancellor, Research Development and Strategic Planning, for more information.

 Identify potential sponsors